Prag8855/aab/content/guides/german-health-insurance.md

 The minimum contribution is ???€ per month.
 The maximum contribution is ???€ per month.

-In some cases, you can get [free health insurance](#free-health-insurance).
-There is also a special tariff for students: ???€ per month.
+You can sometimes get [free health insurance](#free-health-insurance).
+There is also a cheaper tariff for students: ???€ per month.

 {% include '_blocks/healthInsuranceCalculator.html' %}